sictweb/bti425-2020/graded-work/assign1.md

 Remember to generate the JSON two ways, with and without the "array" checkbox selected.
 (An array result is good for use in a JavaScript app, and a non-array result is good for importing into MongoDB.)

-Before using the generated data, use a text or code editor to change the "http://" scheme prefix to "https://".
+Before using the generated data, use a text or code editor to change the image URL "http://" scheme prefix to "https://".
 Mockaroo generates the non-secure URL, but we want to store and use secure URLs.

 When you are working with the MongoDB database engine:
 * create a database named `db-a1` (database for Assignment 1)